openshift/installer/docs/user/ovirt/install_upi.md

 *Internal API* and *Ingress* are the IPs added following the above DNS instructions

 - `api.ocp4.example.org`: 172.16.0.252
-- `api-int.ocp4.example.org`: 172.16.0.251
+- `*.apps.ocp4.example.org`: 172.16.0.251

-*Cluster Name* and *Base Domain* joint together will form the FQFN of the OCP cluster used to expose the API interface (`https://api.ocp4.example.org:6443/`) and the newly created applications.
+*Cluster Name* and *Base Domain* joint together will form the FQDN of the OCP cluster used to expose the API interface (`https://api.ocp4.example.org:6443/`) and the newly created applications.

 You can obtain a new Pull secret from [here](https://cloud.redhat.com/openshift/install/pull-secret).